New York City Bike Accident Attorney

 - Loss of consortium.
 In serious accidents, the extent of a victim’s injuries may impact his or her relationship with a spouse.
 These types of damages compensate for the damages a couple may incur as the result of a debilitating or catastrophic injury.

-What to Do After a Bicycle Accident in NYC
+What To Do After A Bicycle Accident In New York City

-Bicycle accidents throughout the NYC area are unfortunately common.
-If you or a loved one suffered injuries in an accident involving a motor vehicle or other hazard, you can take certain steps to protect your claim.
-Take the following actions after a bike accident in NYC:
+Bicycle accidents throughout the New York City area are unfortunately common.
+If you or a loved one suffered injuries in an accident involving a motor vehicle or any other hazard, you can take certain steps to protect your claim.
+Take the following actions after a bike accident in New York City:

 The extent of your injuries may make it impossible to wait for the authorities to arrive; however, it’s a good idea to call the police to the scene and wait for them to make a report if possible.
 File a police report even if you think you have only minor injuries, because sometimes cyclists notice injuries that manifest into more serious problems over a matter of days.
 Remaining at the scene helps you identify the at-fault driver and get your version of the event into the police report, which will prove important for future insurance negotiations.